 Why OpenFOAM® Users Should Try SimScale

 OpenFOAM is gaining growing popularity in the engineering simulation world.
 As an open source solver, it can be used for the majority of classical simulation problems.
-But OpenFOAM is not the most user-friendly software, as we all know.
+It is widely known that OpenFOAM is not the most user-friendly software.

-This is the reason why SimScale decided to integrate it into its online simulation software.
-With an easy-to-use interface for different solvers including OpenFOAM, Code_Aster, YADE, SU2 and more, SimScale developed further, becoming an open ecosystem where simulation functionality, content, as well as people, are brought together in one place.
-SimScale is not open source, but through the Community account, engineers and designers can join free of charge and collaborate with their peers.
+This is the reason SimScale decided to integrate it into its online simulation software.
+With an easy-to-use interface for different solvers including OpenFOAM, Code_Aster, YADE, and SU2, SimScale developed further, becoming an open ecosystem where simulation functionality, content, as well as people, are brought together in one place.
+SimScale is not open source, but through the Community account, engineers and designers can join free of charge and collaborate effectively with their peers.

-Current simulation challenges are related to the integration and automation of simulation tools in a very complex CAE environment, including automatic geometry retrieval, surface and volume meshing, sensitivity and optimisation studies.
-In terms of the solver settings and user expertise, Computational Fluid Dynamics (CFD) is considerably behind Finite Element Analysis, making the problems of software development and usability more pressing.
+Current simulation challenges are related to the integration and automation of simulation tools in a very complex CAE environment, including automatic geometry retrieval, surface and volume meshing, and sensitivity and optimization studies.
+In terms of the solver settings and user expertise, Computational Fluid Dynamics is considerably behind Finite Element Analysis, making the problems of software development and usability more pressing.

 Range and quality of physical models, solver settings, and solution algorithms, as well as the lack of robust automatic solution control, brings considerable complexity to the user.
 The current state of solver development aims to produce monolithic general purpose tools, trying to tackle all physical problems for all users.
 These are few consequences which can arise :